Should you Buy Now Pay Later?

-- Buy Now, Pay Later (BNPL) scheme is a new method of payment which allows consumers to pay for their purchases in short instalment periods without any interest charges or fees.
+- Buy Now, Pay Later (BNPL) scheme is a method of payment which allows consumers to pay for their purchases in short instalment periods without any interest charges or fees.

 - The scheme does not require a credit card, unlike Instalment Payment Plans (IPP).

-At one glance, the BNPL scheme may look like a newer version of the traditional “Instalment Payment Plan” (IPP) which was popular among credit card holders.
+At one glance, the BNPL scheme may look like a newer version of the traditional “Instalment Payment Plan” (IPP) which is popular among credit card holders.
 The difference is that IPPs are only available at certain retailers and used typically for bigger ticket items like furniture, electrical appliances, travel bookings and spa packages.